stenbror/PythonLinqPad/README.md

 # PythonLinqPad

-A LinqPad like tool with Roslyn like Pythoni 3.12 Interpreter, that will visualy show parse tree with nodes, symbols and trivia.
+A LinqPad like tool with Roslyn like Python 3.12 Interpreter, that will visually show parse tree with nodes, symbols and trivia.

 ## Building and testing